unikorn-cloud/helm-cluster-api/charts/cluster-api-cluster-openstack/README.md

 ### Getting Working Cluster

-To acheive a working cluster that is correctly scaled and works, you will also need to concurrently install:
+To achieve a working cluster that is correctly scaled and works, you will also need to concurrently install:

 * A CNI
 * [The Openstack cloud provider](https://github.com/kubernetes/cloud-provider-openstack)